handibles/cogitatoR/README.md

 # outline

-Should provide __usable__ colour palettes for the major Imperial and (```Emperor``` preserve us) Xenos factions, as well as (unspeakable heresy) the original twenty Legia.
+Should provide __usable__ colour palettes for the major Imperial and (```Emperor``` preserve us) Xenos factions, as well as (unspeakable heresy) the original ~twenty~ eighteen Legia .
 That's a lot of palettes requiring manual curation, but crucially also a lot of crap palettes only good for 4-6 levels at best.

   * Must reformat to be ```less heretical```, more in line with sanctioned style guidelines